vtrucco/jtframe/doc/cheat.md

 The following features will be added to the cheat subsystem

-* Control of the credits VRAM, so it will be possible to dump internal core information on screen
 * Keyboard and joystick manipulation, both input and output
 * Interrupt at vertical blank -currently a bug in the softcore prevents it
 * Data dump via high-score/NVRAM interfaces